Suspended Sarver says he’s decided to sell Suns, Mercury

-Robert Sarver says he has started the process of selling the Phoenix Suns and Phoenix Mercury, a move that comes only eight days after he was suspended by the NBA over workplace misconduct including racist speech and hostile behavior toward employees.
+Robert Sarver says he has started the process of selling the Phoenix Suns and Phoenix Mercury, a move that came barely a week after he was suspended by the NBA over workplace misconduct that included racist speech and hostile behavior toward employees.

+The decision was quickly applauded by many – among them, NBA Commissioner Adam Silver, the National Basketball Players Association and even Sarver’s partners in the ownership group that operates the Suns and Mercury.

 ”But in our current unforgiving climate, it has become painfully clear that that is no longer possible – that whatever good I have done, or could still do, is outweighed by things I have said in the past,” Sarver wrote in a statement. ”For those reasons, I am beginning the process of seeking buyers for the Suns and Mercury.”

+”This is the right next step for the organization and community,” Silver said.

-Sarver bought the teams in July 2004 for about $400 million.
-He is not the lone owner, but the primary one.
+Sarver bought the teams in July 2004 for about $400 million – then a record price for an NBA franchise.
+He is not the lone owner of the Suns and Mercury, but the primary one.
+Suns Legacy Partners LLC, the ownership group, said its work to create a ”culture of respect and integrity” would continue.

+”As we’ve shared with our employees, we acknowledge the courage of the people who came forward in this process to tell their stories and apologize to those hurt,” the partners said.

 Assuming no other team is sold in the interim, it would be the first sale in the NBA since a group led by Qualtrics co-founder Ryan Smith bought the Utah Jazz in 2021 for about $1.7 billion.

-An independent report that was commissioned by the NBA last November and took about 10 months to complete found that Sarver “repeated or purported to repeat the N-word on at least five occasions spanning his tenure with the Suns,” though added that the investigation “makes no finding that Sarver used this racially insensitive language with the intent to demean or denigrate.”
+An independent report that was commissioned by the NBA last November – following an ESPN report into Sarver’s workplace conduct – took about 10 months to complete.
+That probe found Sarver ”repeated or purported to repeat the N-word on at least five occasions spanning his tenure with the Suns,” though added that the investigation ”makes no finding that Sarver used this racially insensitive language with the intent to demean or denigrate.”

-The study also concluded that Sarver used demeaning language toward female employees, including telling a pregnant employee that she would not be able to do her job after becoming a mother; made off-color comments and jokes about sex and anatomy; and yelled and cursed at employees in ways that would be considered bullying “under workplace standards.”
+The study also concluded that Sarver used demeaning language toward female employees, including telling a pregnant employee that she would not be able to do her job after becoming a mother; making off-color comments and jokes about sex and anatomy; and yelling and cursing at employees in ways that would be considered bullying ”under workplace standards.”

-Once that report was completed, NBA Commissioner Adam Silver suspended Sarver for one year and fined him $10 million — the maximum allowed by league rule.
+Once that report was completed, Silver suspended Sarver for one year and fined him $10 million – the maximum allowed by league rule.

 ”Words that I deeply regret now overshadow nearly two decades of building organizations that brought people together – and strengthened the Phoenix area – through the unifying power of professional men’s and women’s basketball,” Sarver wrote. ”As a man of faith, I believe in atonement and the path to forgiveness.
 I expected that the commissioner’s one-year suspension would provide the time for me to focus, make amends and remove my personal controversy from the teams that I and so many fans love.”